-‘Big Brother 18’ James Huling Sets The Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex And Drug Abuse
+‘Big Brother 18’ Star James Huling Sets Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex, Drug Abuse

 James goes on to say he didn’t take anything from his Big Brother girlfriend’s phone; he has permission to read her texts.

 The Big Brother alum reads a few of the text messages that allegedly occurred on November 8, 2016.
-He claimed that Negrotti stored a fake name, Skye, on her phone, so he wouldn’t know she was talking to another man.
+He claimed that Negrotti stored a fake name, Skye, on her phone so he wouldn’t know she was talking to another man.

 Many Big Brother fans feel sorry for him because it’s obvious that he wasn’t expecting for her to betray him.
-There was mudslinging on both sides, and Huling felt under attack by Natalie and her cronies.
+There was mudslinging on both sides, and Huling felt like he was under attack by Natalie and her cronies.

 Hey y'all story time with Me!!! https://t.co/J4UP1csdJc